 - Other Liabilities: like convertible loans and other loans.

-- Included in the liabilities section is Equity, which is the amount of asset funds that were contributed by the owners or shareholders.
+- Equity: which is the amount of asset funds that were contributed by the owners or shareholders.

 At the bottom of the balance sheet, you will see the net difference between the assets and liabilities, which is always zero on a correctly prepared balance sheet.